lukebranch/odoo/doc/reference/guidelines.rst

 Idioms
 -------

-- Prefer ``%`` over ``.format()`` (when only one variable to replace in a string), prefer ``%(varname)`` instead of position (when multiple variables to replace in a string).
-This make the translation easier for the translator community.
+- Prefer ``%`` over ``.format()`` (when only one variable to replace in a string), prefer ``%(varname)`` instead of position (when multiple variables are to be replaced in a string).
+This makes the translation easier for the translators community.
-- Avoid to create generators and decorators : only use the ones provide by the Odoo API.
+- Avoid to create generators and decorators: only use the ones provide by the Odoo API.
-- Always favor *readability* over *onciseness* or using the language features or idioms.
+- Always favor *readability* over *conciseness* or using the language features or idioms.
 - Use list comprehension, dict comprehension, and basic manipulation using ``map``, ``filter``, ``sum``, ...
 They make the code easier to read.
 - The same applies for recordset methods : use ``filtered``, ``mapped``, ``sorted``, ...
 - Each python file should have ``# -*- coding: utf-8 -*-`` as first line